Online support for volunteers

 Instructions for our free and customisable online seminar:

-Volunteering at Europe's external borders
+Volunteering at Europe's (external) borders

 Welcome to our Online Seminar

-for your volunteer work experience
+for your volunteer work!

 Instructions